Corpusclockwork/VueImageMarker/README.md

-# Vue Image Marker
+# Vue ImageMarker

 I made a Vue equivalent of this (https://www.npmjs.com/package/react-image-marker) (or an alternative version of this (https://github.com/jarvisniu/vue-image-marker) I suppose) in one of my other projects (https://github.com/Corpusclockwork/alien_top_logger).
-I've remade this component using  Vue Composition API, which is apparently the way forward when it comes to Vue.
+I've remade this component using  Vue Composition API, which is apparently the way forwards when it comes to Vue.
 I had never used it before so built this to get some experience.

 ## Functionality
-The component is called ImageMarker, and it takes the neccessary props, imageName, canvasReference and markers.
+The component is called ImageMarker, and it takes the neccessary props, `imageName`, `canvasReference` and `markers`.
 In the parent component you are using the ImageMarker in, you can use the functions               `calculateMarkerXPositionRect`, `calculateMarkerYPositionRect`, `calculateMarkerXPositionArc`, `calculateMarkerYPositionArc`, `calculateMarkerWidthRect`, `calculateMarkerHeightRect`, `calculateMarkerWidthArc`, and `calculateMarkerHeightArc` to calculate the position and relative size of the markers based on the size of the image.
 The markers should change shape and size depending on the size of the image, so that they remain a consistent size in relation to the image size.
-In the component where the ImageMarker is being used, define the function canvasCodeFunction, which should loop through all the markers and define what each marker should look like.
+In the component where the ImageMarker is being used, define the function `canvasCodeFunction`, which should loop through all the markers and define what each marker should look like.
 Here is an example:

 ``` javascript
 function canvasCodeFunction(ctx){